-- Inter-Agency Task Force on Education (IATT) - Secretariat of the UNAIDS IATT on Education.
+- Inter-Agency Task Team on Education (IATT) - Secretariat of the UNAIDS IATT on Education.
 Annual symposia and members meeting coordination and projects management on measurement and gender-based violence as prioritised by the IATT membership.

 - School Health - Identification of effective school health policies, management models, accountability and coordination requirements; main point of contact for the FRESH partnership that includes inter-agency collaboration to promote and track the use of indicators; nutrition, physical activity and sports.

 - Communications - section websites on HIV and health education manitenance; newsletter production and dissemination; electronic dissemination of publications and news management; and HIV and Health Education Clearinghouse support and coordination.